AyanThara/DSA-2026/Progress.md

 - Understood why some algorithms are faster (log n, n log n)
 - Gained clarity on choosing optimal approach in interviews
 -----------------------------------------------------------------------------------------------------------------------------------------------
-## 📅 Day 19 –Leetcode(Revision)-Best Time to Buy and Sell Stock (Greedy Approach)
+## 📅 Day 19 – LeetCode
 ### Topics Covered
-- Problem: Best Time to Buy and Sell Stock
+- Problem: Best Time to Buy and Sell Stock - Greedy Algorithm
+- Problem: Container With Most Water - Two Pointer Technique

 ### Problem Solved
 - Best Time to Buy and Sell Stock (LeetCode)
+- Container With Most Water (LeetCode)

 ### Key Learnings
 - Understood how to find maximum profit in one pass
+- Learned to track minimum price dynamically
+- Improved understanding of greedy approach
+- Learned how to optimize from O(n²) to O(n)
+- Understood two pointer technique for reducing time complexity
+- Learned how area depends on minimum height and distance
+- Strengthened problem-solving for interview questions

 -----------------------------------------------------------------------------------------------------------------------------------------------